 The practice's health and safety policies and risk assessments were up to date and reviewed to help manage potential risk.
 These covered general workplace and specific dental topics.
-The practice had an annual plan for assessing and monitoring risks to patients and staff.
 Risks associated with the premises and equipment were assessed regularly and staff were aware of these and the plans to minimise them.
 There was a fire safety risk assessment and procedures for dealing with an outbreak of fire and the safe evacuation of people from the building.

-There were arrangements to protect patients from exposure to substances which may be hazardous to health such as cleaning and other materials.
+There were arrangements to protect patients and staff from exposure to substances which may be hazardous to health such as cleaning and other materials.
 Detailed information in relation to chemical and other substances were kept at the practice and details on how to deal with accidental exposure to harmful substances and materials.

-The practice health and safety policies and procedures were reviewed and discussed with staff on a regular basis as part of an annual in-house training plan to help ensure that staff were aware of their responsibilities.
+The practice health and safety policies and procedures were reviewed and discussed with staff on a regular basis during practice meetings to help ensure that staff were aware of their responsibilities.